 Examples of customer stories:

 - How We Achieved B2B Campaign Success Using Hubspot, LinkedIn, and Google Analytics Data [Customer Story]

 - Using Workflows to Scale a New Partnership Model [Customer Story]

-Canonical posts [Only open to Connect and Agency partners who qualify to redeem a partner benefit]: These posts give readers in-depth tactical takeaways that are supported by relevant and recent examples, original quotes, original graphics, and current data.
+Canonical posts [Only open to app and solutions partners who qualify for this partner benefit]: These posts give readers in-depth tactical takeaways that are supported by relevant and recent examples, original quotes, original graphics, and current data.
 When readers finish this type of post, they should be able to immediately execute on the given topic and have very few questions left on how to do it.

 Examples of canonical posts:

 - 5 Phases for Cleaning Up Your HubSpot CRM Data

 - Storytelling and Sales Hub: How to Close More Deals and Increase Sales

 What Are the Blogging Guidelines I Must Follow?